Mach36/NLPlay-With-Tranformers/README.md

   <hr>

 ## Week-5
-- Understood the basics of Transformers (BERT and others) and their working.
+- learned what a transformer is and how it works
 <hr>

 ## Week-6